How to build a complaint management system

 21 CFR 820.198 offers a good outline for the kind of ingredients you'll need.

-In a nutshell, the 'general requirements' for your complaint management system are that it should 'establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit to ensure that':
+In a nutshell, the 'general requirements' for any complaint management system software are that it should help you digitize, standardize and execute 'procedures for receiving, reviewing, and evaluating complaints by a formally designated unit to ensure that':

 • Complaints are processed in a uniform and timely manner